xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 ## Modules in Objective-C

 If you’ve been doing iOS development long enough, the term module probably sounds familiar to you even before Swift came out.
-The idea of Objective-C modules(Clang modules) was introduced to LLVM in WWDC 2013 (session 404).
-Basically, it allows developers to use a new syntax to import frameworks, for instance,  @import UIKit, which is equivalent to `#import <UIKit/UIKit.h>`.
+The idea of Objective-C modules(Clang modules) was introduced to LLVM in [WWDC 2013 (session 404)](https://devstreaming-cdn.apple.com/videos/wwdc/2013/404xbx2xvp1eaaqonr8zokm/404/404.pdf).
+Basically, it allows developers to use a new syntax to import frameworks, for instance,  `@import UIKit`, which is equivalent to `#import <UIKit/UIKit.h>`.
 The main selling point of using modules is that it can significantly reduce the compilation time, especially for large applications.
 This is because it saves the time for compiler to parse and preprocess headers (textural inclusion).

 Since then, modules have crept their way into the Xcode developer ecosystem, becoming even more prevalent with the introduction of Swift.
 There is a fantastic document on the [rationale behind modules](https://clang.llvm.org/docs/Modules.html#introduction) in the Clang documentation — give that a read if you are interested in learning more.